 - Butter - gives the jam a smooth consistency.

-Stir frequently and use medium heat–note that the operative word is "frequently".
+- Stir frequently and use medium heat–note that the operative word is "frequently".
 Meaning not constantly.
-Meaning you can take a break for a minute or two.
+You can take a break for a minute or two.
 Don't hurt your arms 🙂 The goal is to prevent the jam from sticking to the pan.
+Patience is the key here.

 Using Ube Extract for Homemade Ube Halaya